geekygiks/CryptoAlgo/README.md

         PassPhrase:

   c).
-Encrypt the message (image to be encrypt must be renamed as "file.jpg" and stored in $Crypto/crypt/ folder)
+Encrypt the message (image to be encrypted must be renamed as "file.jpg" and stored in $Crypto/crypt/ folder)

         $./crypt encrypt